Bug #66

 You want to verify the contents of the on-disk piece?
 I'm confused when/where you are trying to do measurements.
 It seems like you are doing it at the wrong place.
 There's not much information to go on here w.r.t. the original report.

-Updated by Trammell Hudson almost 7 years ago
+Updated by Trammell Hudson over 7 years ago

 I'm not sure about module_clear_bss() and will need to look into it.
 Right now I'm doing the measurement in cbfs_load_and_decompress().